mcneel/developer.rhino3d.com/content/en/guides/compute/what-is-hops/index.md

 ## Getting Started

 To create a function that can be referenced by Hops, we need to break our definition into three distinct sections; one to define our input parameters, another to specify the outputs, and finally a section which performs the *actions* of the function.
+To get started with Hops, you can either follow along in the video or walk through the steps listed below.

+{{< vimeo 713836707 >}}

+<br><br>
 In this example we want to create a simple function that will take in a user's name as an input (i.e., David) and return a message such as *"Hello David!"*.

 ### Install Hops